Top 7 Popular Approaches for State Management in Angular

 ngModel

-ngModel is a built-in Angular directive (part of the FormsModule) that simplifies two-way data binding in forms.
-It automatically syncs form inputs with the component's state, so when users change a form value, it’s instantly updated in the component, and any changes in the component also reflect back in the form.
-This makes it a perfect tool for form-heavy applications where efficient input handling is key.
+ngModel is a built-in Angular directive (part of the FormsModule) that makes two-way data binding in forms easier.
+It automatically syncs form inputs with the component's state.
+This means that when users change a form value, it’s instantly updated in the component, and any changes in the component also reflect back in the form.
+This makes it a perfect tool for form-heavy applications that need to handle data quickly.

 In one of my recent projects, I used ngModel to manage user input for a dynamic to-do list app.
 By leveraging ngModel, I was able to instantly capture user input and synchronize it with the component’s state, eliminating the need for manual event listeners or complex state management.